Addressing New Opportunities in Mature Oil and Gas Fields

 We reserve the right to substitute course instructors as necessary.

-Arshad Khan is a professional reservoir engineer.
+Arshad Khan is a reservoir engineer.
 He holds BS and MS degrees in Petroleum Engineering from University of California, Berkeley.
-He has worked for Chevron, been a reservoir engineering consultant to BP and smaller independents Mission Resources and J. M. Huber, worked with Pressler Petroleum Consultants, Randall Dewey, Sproule and Schlumberger IPM group, and worked for Jefferies Investment Banking Energy Group.
+Khan has worked for Chevron, Pressler Petroleum Consultants, Randall Dewey, Sproule Associates, Schlumberger IPM group, and Jefferies Investment Banking Energy Group.